 - 1. In the list of destination IP addresses handled by your VPN tunnel, include the internal IP addresses of your corporate proxy systems. - 2.
-In the list of destination IP addresses handled by your VPN tunnel, verify that you do not include the stable IP addresses of the Genesys Multicloud CX TURN interfaces (so, you enable a direct WebRTC voice stream with the Genesys Multicloud CX TURN interface over the Internet). - 3.
-Configure a PAC file on the off-site user's workstation and include a directive for the browser to send requests to Genesys Multicloud CX services via your corporate proxy systems. - 4.
+In the list of destination IP addresses handled by your VPN tunnel, verify that you do not include the stable IP addresses of the TURN interfaces (so, you enable a direct media stream connection from WebRTC phones and Webphone applications to the TURN interface over the Internet). - 3.
+Configure a PAC file on the off-site user workstation and include a directive for the browser to send requests to Genesys Multicloud CX services via your corporate proxy systems. - 4.
 Configure the off-site user's browser to use the PAC file to locate a proxy.